 Testing the Ford Fiesta RS WRC built by Rally Legends in combination with the incredibly beautiful Aspertsham tarmac track built by Thomas Laechele showed me what is possible in Assetto Corsa.
 And this gave me a good reason for further research.
-The available information is going to be saved here as reference work.

 I’m not sure about gravel and loose surfaces but I think Assetto Corsa is quite suitable for tarmac rallies.